-(A) Like the Fairy Godmother waving her magic wand over a pumpkin, movie studios have been bringing new life to old animated favorites.
+- (A) Like the Fairy Godmother waving her magic wand over a pumpkin, movie studios have been bringing new life to old animated favorites.
 They've changed them-bibbidi-bobbidi-booyah!-into live-action blockbusters.
 Beauty and the Beast, The Jungle Book, and Dumbo are just some of the live-action remakes released since 2010.
-Actors have also stepped into Cinderella's glass slippers, Dora the Explorer's sneakers, and Aladdin's curly-toed kicks.

-^(B) Some moviemakers also see these do-overs as an opportunity to crank up the girl power.
+Actors have also stepped into Cinderella's glass slippers, Dora the Explorer's sneakers, and Aladdin's curly-toed kicks. - B Some moviemakers also see these do-overs as an opportunity to crank up the girl power.
 The producer of Aladdin, for example, said Jasmine isn't just along for the magic carpet ride in the remake.
 She's a strong character who speaks up and takes a stand.
 Likewise, the new Mulan doesn't have a fast-talking dragon as her sidekick.
-But she's a master of kicks, and her sword fighting skills are just as impressive.

-© Treating golden oldies to a modern makeover also gives studios a chance to make them more inclusive.
+But she's a master of kicks, and her sword fighting skills are just as impressive. - © Treating golden oldies to a modern makeover also gives studios a chance to make them more inclusive.
 Diversity plays a starring role in Disney's latest remakes.
 So more kids are seeing characters on the big screen who look like them.
 In Aladdin, Egyptian-Canadian actor Mena Massoud plays the lovable hero.
 African American actor Will Smith is the movie's wisecracking Genie.
-And, as just about everybody and their pet crustacean knows: African American singer and actress Halle Bailey landed the part of Ariel in The Little Mermaid.
+And, as just about everybody and their pet crustacean knows: African American singer and actress Halle Bailey landed the part of Ariel in The Little Mermaid. - Detective Pikachu.

-D It's partly the power of good ol' nostalgia that makes the formula so profitable.
-Plenty of adults who spent their childhoods waltzing around the living room in Belle ball gowns bought tix to 2017's Beauty and the Beast.
-And people who grew up watching Pokémon cartoons were charged up to catch (get it? catch?)
-Detective Pikachu.
 Of course, the parents among them likely took their kiddos to the theater.
 (Hello, next-gen fans!)